sscinader/Alexa-Birthday-Calendar/README.md

 ### Stored Attributes

 ```
-this.attributes['owner'] = string Name// the name of the owner of the calendar
+// the name of the owner of the calendar
+this.attributes['owner'] = string Name

+// Object that contains a map of names and birthdays
 this.attributes['birthdays'] = {
   name: birthday
 }

 // Stores the name and birthday of
 // a new entry while it is being entered
 // and validated
-this.attributes['currentlyAdding']
+this.attributes['currentlyAdding'] = {
+  name: Sadie,
+  birthday: '5-26-2007'
+}
 ```